alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

   - Creating translated content that retains the same meaning and balance across these disparate needs

 next-steps: |
-  - Carry out user research in China with the new beta service and continue to improve the user journey
+  - Continue to iteratively improve the Standard Visit Visa for China based on user feedback and testing
   - Expand the Tier 2 Visa service
-  - Refine the agile team, service governance, and live support model
+  - Refine the agile team and recruit more Civil Service capability to support its work
+  - Help to establish a new service governance model based on agile principles
+  - Establish a long term live service support model
 videos:
   - url     : https://www.youtube.com/watch?v=CzXPSqD1kes
     caption : Watch a short demo, extending permission to work in the UK, filmed January 2014